aleksandrajk/Python-AI/CarAndPedestrianTracingApp/README.md

 ## Installation
 To use this application, you will need to have Python 3.6 or higher installed on your system.
-You will also need to install the following Python package:
-* OpenCV (version 4.2.0 or higher).
+You will also need to install OpenCV (version 4.2.0 or higher).

 You can install this package using pip:
 ```